 Idaho some excellent OTC bow hunts with the potential for solid, mature 5×5 and 6×6 bulls…and sometimes a real whopper!

 If you want a traditional, run and gun style archery elk hunt, it doesn’t get much better than Idaho.
-Unpressured bulls, OTC tags, lots of backcountry, and a good number of mature bulls…Idaho’s where it’s at, but be in shape.
+Unpressured bulls, over-the-counter tags, lots of backcountry and wilderness, and a good number of mature bulls…Idaho’s where it’s at, but be in shape.
 Idaho has (justifiably) earned a reputation for being steep and rugged, these hunts should be taken seriously as any mountain hunt, and can be physically difficult.
 Contact us if you’re interested in an elk hunt.

 Usually you will be hunting the “run and gun” style ,where you’ll be covering country and calling to bulls.
 Sometimes, if you’re in more open country, ambush hunting works well.
 Also, because of pre-scouting, outfitters can sometimes set you up over wallows in a treestand, if conditions merit that.